Wessex Water Foundation Avonmouth Area Community Fund

 Priority will be given to the following groups and organisations:

-• Those that already have a presence and are working within the boundaries of the Avonmouth and Lawrence Weston Ward (see map in Appendix 1).
+• Those that already have a presence and are working within the boundaries of the Avonmouth and Lawrence Weston Ward.
 You can still apply if you are not currently working within Avonmouth and Lawrence Weston Ward.
 However, you must demonstrate that you have established links with other groups and organisations based within this ward to deliver the work outlined in your application.

 • Whose annual income has been on average under £500,000 in the last three years.
 This programme is targeted at groups and organisations where a small amount of money can make a significant difference, so we will consider your other sources of funding and level of reserves, and we will prioritise where a grant can make the biggest impact.